Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Task Priors: Model Evaluation on Infinitely Many Tasks

 Suppose we write the labeling $\mathbf Y = [y_1, \ldots y_n]$, and we denote by $\mathbf c$ a one hot vector corresponding to class $c$.
 We operate sequentially, assigning a label to each new data point we see using the following approximation of the true measure $\mu_K^q$, where $p(y_i = \mathbf c | y_1, \ldots, y_{i-1}) \approx \frac1C \exp(\frac1T \sum_{j<i}\mathbf K_{i,j} \mathbf{1}_{\{y_{j} = \mathbf c\}})$.
 We can then achieve an algorithmic speedup by using the factorization of our kernel matrix as $\mathbf K = \mathbf Z \mathbf Z^T$ (if we do not have access to the features, we can use for instance a Cholesky factorization here).
 Then we have,

 From \eqref{eq:prefix_sampler}, we can devise our method for the sampling Algorithm \ref{alg:prefixsampler}.
-Using this algorithm, we are able to quickly sample labelings of the data points according to the task prior, as demonstrated in Figure \ref{fig:imagenettesampling}.
+Using this algorithm, we are able to quickly sample labelings of the data points according to the task prior, as demonstrated in Figure \ref{fig:imagenettesampling}, where we apply this on the Imagenette dataset \citep{Howard_Imagenette_2019} to features generated by the pretrained \textit{ResNet-18}. \footnote{Interested readers can experiment with different class counts and temperature settings in this Colab notebook: \url{https://colab.research.google.com/drive/1qNOgoNSH87AcdODug-yop7Q0MuT8w1r7}}